LDNinjas/smart-search-control/readme.txt

 ## Changelog

+- **1.0.2**
+    - New: Added option to display search results in list or grid view.
+    - New: Implemented semantic UI for the results.
+    - Fix: Fix pagination issues when no records are found.
+    - Fix: Made the plugin compatible with WordPress 6.9
+    - Fix: Made the plugin compatible with PHP 8.0

 - **1.0.1**
-    - Remove php 5.4 support for stability
+    - New: Remove php 5.4 support for stability
-    - Added filter to update per page result counts.
+    - New: Added filter to update per page result counts.
-    - Added filter to update count on search suggestions.
+    - New: Added filter to update count on search suggestions.
-    - Added action hook to add new column to the admin table that displays all the created shortcodes.
+    - New: Added action hook to add new column to the admin table that displays all the created shortcodes.
-    - Added action hook to add new fields to the search form.
+    - New: Added action hook to add new fields to the search form.
-    - Added action hook to add custom content to the settings page.
+    - New: Added action hook to add custom content to the settings page.

 - **1.0.0**
     - Initial release